We would like to advise all staff members that offer stage of Mobility through Phase 1A Scheme is now live.

 How will I know my placing on a Mobility waitlist?

-The Mobility scheme will subsume the Central Transfer Lists, Central Application Facility (CAF), and organisations’ Internal Regional Transfer Lists.
+The Mobility scheme replaces former transfer mechanisms (the Central Transfer Lists, Central Application Facility (CAF), and organisations’ Internal Regional Transfer Lists).

 If an applicant wishes to apply to move to their current organisation within the same zone but in a different office, they can continue to do so through their organisation’s Internal Transfer Lists.
 Internal Transfer Lists will continue to have precedence for movement within a single zone where an organisation has more than one office.